sauce-archives/sauce_ruby/README.markdown

 Sauce OnDemand is a Selenium testing cloud service, developed by Sauce Labs Inc (saucelabs.com).
 This is the Ruby client adapter for Sauce OnDemand.

 Features
 --------

 *   Drop-in replacement for Selenium::Client::Driver that takes care of connecting to Sauce OnDemand
 *   RSpec, Test::Unit, and Rails integration for tests, including automatic setup of Sauce Connect
-*   ActiveRecord-like interface for tunnels and jobs: Find/create/destroy
+*   ActiveRecord-like interface for job metadata: Find/create/destroy

 Install
 -------